 }

-Dynamically hide specific shipping rate options based on whether Home Delivery or Local Pickup is selected.
-Essential if using the "Toggles" launch experience or complex multi-carrier rules.
+Use this feature to show or hide specific shipping rate options based on whether Home Delivery or Local Pickup is selected.
+For strategy guidance, refer to the /docs/shipping-rate-filtering.

 config: {